dbcook/cave-servo/servo_controller/design_docs/MaxPCB4_DB15_pinout.md

 In my implementation the DB15 is going to be dedicated to connecting an Adafruit Ultimate GPS module.
 If pins from the DB15 are wanted for things other than the GPS, the connections will be accessed in a different way (e.g. soldering leads to the back of the board as for the ST4 analog rate input) so that there will not be multiple external devices attached to the DB15.

+Note that I am not populating the actual DB15 connector on the MaxPCB4; the signals I use are being soldered directly to the vias for the DB15 on the board.
+XH style connectors are being used for disconnect from external devices.

 The GPS module will have an external Pulse GPSGB1330 active antenna mounted on top of the panel, since the module's built-in antenna will not be of much use when sitting with a metal panel between it and the sky.